DirectoryTree/LdapRecord-Docs/model-relationships.md

 Using relationships you define, you can easily attach and detach related models from each other.
 For example, you may want to attach a `Group` to a `User`, or vice-versa.

+### Attaching {#attaching}

-Using the above relationship examples, lets walk through this:
+Using the above relationship examples, lets walk through attaching a user to a group:

 ```php
 $user = User::find('cn=John Doe,dc=acme,dc=org');